 On December 29, 2016, Transportation and the Austrian Federal Railways announced that they signed a framework agreement covering the delivery of up to 300 Bombardier TALENT 3 trains.
-The total amount of the framework contract was valued at a list price of €1.8 billion (then \$1.9 billion).
+The total amount of the framework contract was valued at a list price at the time of €1.8 billion (then \$1.9 billion).